-4.6.
-Members must not knowingly transmit or publish illegal content.
+- 4.6.
+Members must not knowingly host, transmit, publish, or link to illegal content. - 4.7.

-4.7.
 If a member becomes aware of illegal content under that member's control, the member must, immediately suspend access to that content.
-Where required to do so by law, the member must report the illegal content to the relevant enforcement authority.
+Where required to do so by law, the member must report the illegal content to the relevant enforcement authority. - 4.8.

-4.8.
 Members must co-operate with any content orders lawfully issued by enforcement authorities.